-Did you know that 1 in 14 men will experience depression during the ante and post natal period, with other evidence placing that figure even higher at 1 in 3.
-This is alarming and as a community we can care about that!
+Did you know that 1 in 10 men will experience depression during the ante and post natal period.
+This is alarming and as a community we could do more to care about them!

 Work with my clients has shown me that men often don’t have enough:

 - access to support emotionally to process their thoughts and feelings

 - regular contact with health carers who may pick up a change in mood and function

 - social situations where they can talk about it, problem solve, normalise